-- A. The Registry shall be available to all patients worldwide. - B. Diseases considered eligible for transplantation are those promulgated by the NMDP. - C. Donor HLA phenotypes and other non-identifying characteristics shall be available for search through BMDW and updated according to BMDW's pre-determined schedule. - D. Physicians not affiliated with participating TCs may initiate preliminary searches. - E. Formalization of a search shall be requested by a participating TC or a CR representing a TC.

-- F. TCs are responsible for donor selection.
-However, the minimal match criteria require at least a 6/8 match at an antigen level (serologic split) for HLA A, B, C and DR. - G. Minimal match criteria must be met prior to donation for a specific patient.
-Exceptions may be made by the RMD in cases when no other more appropriate donor is available.
+- A. The Registry shall be available to all patients worldwide. - B. Diseases considered eligible for transplantation are those promulgated by the NMDP. - C. Donor HLA phenotypes and other non-identifying characteristics shall be available for search through WMDA Search & Match and updated according to their pre-determined schedule. - D. A search can be requested by the patient's primary care physician, a participating TC or a CR representing a TC.TCs are responsible for donor selection.
+However, the minimal match criteria require at least a 7/8 match at an antigen level (serologic split) for HLA A, B, C and DRB1.